Guta raJehovah: Mai Chaza and Formation

 The history of Guta raJehovah is closely linked with the history of its founder and spiritual leader, Mai Chaza.
 Varied stories about her past exist but it is widely accepted that she lived as a wife and mother preaching within the Wesleyan Methodist community in Harare until a disagreement with her husband, based on her own mental or unknown physical illness, saw her cast from her home and returned to her childhood family.
 From this illness, Mai Chaza "died" in 1948 and claimed to have been "resurrected" after meeting God and being divinely ordered to return to Earth to heal both physical and spiritual ills.
 Thus, her image of a powerful spiritual healer was established.

 This claim to divine powers was not accepted by the Methodist Church Mai Chaza had been a part of and so she developed an independent preaching circuit attracting people based on her healing abilities and own connection to the Holy Spirit.
 As more people began to flock towards the charismatic leader, the first Guta was built and the overall church of Guta raJehovah was established.

 After Mai Chaza

-Following a number of years of relative success and popularity healing through the church's spiritual compounds, Mai Chaza passed away in 1960 leaving no successor and with the mysterious phrase "I will not have a grave here on earth" indicating that her spirit would continue despite her bodily death.
+Following a number of years of relative success and popularity healing through the church's spiritual compounds, Mai Chaza died on 25 December 1960 leaving no successor and with the mysterious phrase "I will not have a grave here on earth" indicating that her spirit would continue despite her bodily death.
 This left somewhat of a vacuum in the church with no clear physical leadership existing beyond the spirit of Mai Chaza which members continue to follow and believe in.